safdar-azeem/commit-master/README.md

 /completeProjectPath/src/index.ts
 ```

-After a successful copy, the command prints only the number of copied paths.
+After a successful copy, the command prints `8 file paths copied.` using the actual count.
 A clean tree does not overwrite the clipboard.

 ## Copy a Markdown Change Bundle